p7u/p7u.github.io/_posts/2015-11-01-scala-types-invariance.md

 comments: true
 ---

-#### Introduction

-This is the first article in a series that will examine, as the title suggests, concepts and ideas that are related to types and type systems.
+This is the first article in a series that will examine, as the title suggests, Scala's type system, and, as a secondary concern, concepts and ideas that are related to types and type systems.

 The best way to emphasize theoretical notions is to give examples.
-Accordingly, I chose the Scala programming language as the instrument for this endeavor.
+Accordingly, I chose the Scala as the instrument for this endeavor.

+According to the [official website](http://www.scala-lang.org/), Scala is a "general purpose programming language designed to express common programming patterns in a concise, elegant, and type-safe way".

 For getting the most out of the article, basic familiarity with Scala's syntax is required.
 Also object-oriented concepts like inheritance, subtyping or